microcks/microcks.io/content/documentation/guides/usage/direct-api.md

 <br/><br/>
 </div>

-Using Direct API in Microcks is thus a simple and super-fast mean of recording sample resources to illustrate what should be the future contract design!
+Using Direct API in Microcks is thus a simple and super-fast means of recording sample resources to illustrate what should be the future contract design!

 ### Query resources

 Beyond the simple checking of created resources, those resources are also directly available through the endpoints corresponding to retrieval operations.
-As every resource recorded is identified using an `id` attribute, it s really easy to invoke the GET endpoint using this id like this:
+As every resource recorded is identified using an `id` attribute, it's really easy to invoke the GET endpoint using this id like this:

 ```sh
 curl -X GET http://localhost:8080/dynarest/Foo+API/0.1/foo/5a1eb52a710ffa9f0b7c6de8
 ```

-This give you the JSON payload you have previously recorded!
+This gives you the JSON payload you have previously recorded!

 ```json
 { "name" : "andrew", "bar" : 223, "id" : "5a1eb52a710ffa9f0b7c6de8" }`
 ```

-More sophisticated retrieval options are also available when using the listing endpoint of dynamic Service.
-Microcks follows the conventions of querying by example: you can specify a JSON document as data and it will be used as a prototype for retrieving recorded resources having the same attributes and same attribute values.
-For example, to get all the `foo` resources having a name of *marina* just issue this query:
+More sophisticated retrieval options are also available when using the listing endpoint of the dynamic Service.
+Microcks follows the conventions of querying by example: you can specify a JSON document as data, and it will be used as a prototype for retrieving recorded resources having the same attributes and same attribute values.
+For example, to get all the `foo` resources having a name of *marina*, just issue this query:

 ```sh
 curl -X GET http://localhost:8080/dynarest/Foo+API/0.1/foo -H 'Content-type: application/json' \